WillBickerstaff/getcaptions/lib/yt/README.md

 ### GetCaptions ###

+GetCaptions retrieves the content of the caption track.
+The results attribute and return value of query is a list of dicts:

+ - 'start' The start time of the caption (as an SRT timecode)
+ - 'end' - The end time of the caption (as an SRT timecode)
+ - 'startsec' The start second of the caption as a float
+ - 'endsec' The end second of the caption as a float
+ - 'text' The caption text

-GetCaptions retrieves the text of the caption track.
-The results attribute and return value of query are a single string, no encoding or replacement of any weird unicode characters is performed.
+**textOnly()** concatenates all of the caption text into a single string, no encoding or replacement of any weird unicode characters is performed.
 It is returned exactly as it appears in timedtext, just concatenated into one string with all the time codings removed.

+A static method `GetCaptions.toSRTTime(float)` is provided in this class which converts a float into an string formatted SRT timecode.

 GetCaptions requires lang, name and videoid to be passed either when creating the class instance or running `query()`.
 All can be obtained by using a